spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

   :::

-14. Move the manfiest file located in your temporary directory to the location of your file server.
+14. Move the manifest file located in your temporary directory to the location of your file server.
 Unzip the manifest file to a folder accessible by the file server.
 Replace the file name below with the name of the manifest file provided to you by the airgap setup.

     ```shell
     unzip spectro-manifests-XXXXXXXXXXXX.zip -d /target/folder